whoshuu/cpp_range/README.md

 [![Build Status](https://travis-ci.org/whoshuu/cpp_range.svg?branch=master)](https://travis-ci.org/whoshuu/cpp_range)

-Have your cake and eat it too!
+Have your cake and eat it too.
 Who says you can't have nice things in an efficient, type-safe, compiled language?
 Don't let your Python coworkers have the last laugh, this is C++ Range:

 ```c++
 #include <iostream>